Key features of this course:

-- Unique specialist Single Honours degree taught by both computing and education specialists with an applied approach to the use of and development of learning technologies.
+• A unique specialist Single Honours degree taught by both computing and education specialists with an applied approach to the use of and development of learning technologies.

 240 UCAS Tariff points and Grade C in GCSE English Language and Mathematics

 The standard annual fee for full-time UK/EU students enrolling in 2015 is £9,000 per year.
 Part-time fees are generally charged on a pro rata basis.

 For more details, please visit our course fees page.

 Meet our experts